 In the afternoon of the second day of just breathing, I’m sitting on the concrete step, eyes closed face in the sun, and it suddenly starts to feel as if the light is soothing and entering my body.
 I take a breath, open my eyes, the world looks blue, I decide to go for a walk.
-I round a corner of the sidewalk and suddenly have a feeling that is utterly striking.
+I turn a corner of the sidewalk and suddenly have a feeling that is utterly striking.
 It’s a difficult feeling to describe, because it all happens in an instant, like a flash, but everything is understood perfectly and in totality.
-The feeling and interlinking association forming and awareness shift happen simultaneously; at once I feel as if I am inside my own body, and also somewhere outside and beyond the world.
+The feelings and interlinking of associations and awareness happens simultaneously; at once I feel as if I am inside my own body, and also somewhere outside and beyond the world.
 The link between the two states of presence feels like falling snow.
-I sense some other version of myself, with his face very close to a canvas, or stretched cotton, a veil, silk, a sail.
+I sense some other version of myself, with his face very close to what I take to be canvas, or stretched cotton, a veil, silk, a sail.
 I can almost see this other’s mouth and nose and chin, but there is no vision of the eyes.
 There is a sense of calm, a sense of immeasurable distance outside of time, diffusion of light and a soft electricity.

-I immediately recognize this feeling as a gift; a seed that landed in a place that it could grow, showing direction.
+I immediately recognize this feeling as a gift; a seed that landed in a place that it could grow, a showing of direction or path.
 It felt as if my candle had ignited again after having been dark.
 I whispered thank you to the air.

 I spend another day or two in Lewisburg before returning to New Jersey.
 When I’m driving out of Pennsylvania there is white mist rolling over the hills and mountains, the road is foggy.
 The first thing I do in New Jersey is drive to an art supply store and arrange a custom canvas order, so that I can begin as soon as possible in the direction of the Falling Snow.
 I’m not sure where I’m going to live, let alone have space to paint, but I order the canvases anyway, and go about figuring it out.